 - Emotionally Focussed Couples Therapy (2018) - a structured approach to couples therapy which research has shown to move 75-90% of couples from relationship distress to recovery.

-- Internal Family Systems Therapy Levels 1, 2 and 3 (2018-2020) – a highly compassionate and accepting approach which works with the many different ‘parts’ each of us has within us to create greater emotional balance and promote healing and personal growth.
+- Internal Family Systems Therapy Levels 1, 2 and 3 (2018-2020) – a highly compassionate, accepting and transformative approach which works with the many different ‘parts’ each of us has within us to create greater emotional balance and promote healing and personal growth.